La Spezia Centrale railway station

 La Spezia Centrale railway station is the main station of La Spezia, situated in the Piazza Medaglie d’Oro in the city centre.

 Overview

 It is the largest of four stations in the municipal area (there are also passenger stations at La Spezia Migliarina and Ca' di Boschetti and a goods station (La Spezia Marittima) inside the port of La Spezia).
 The station is located on the line from Genoa to Pisa, which runs along the Tyrrhenian Sea.
 It is also the terminus of the Pontremolese railway to Parma.
 It has four platforms.

+La Spezia Centrale is also a gateway station for the famous Cinque Terre UNESCO area.
+The Cinque Terre Express runs between La Spezia and Levanto and all the Cinque Terre towns in between.

 History

 The station was inaugurated in 1887, replacing the Valdellora station that had served La Spezia since the railway was extended there from Massa on 4 August 1864.
 Valdellora station became a goods yard.
 The new Centrale railway station meant that the new neighborhood of Umbertino, then under construction, became the centre of La Spezia.